 HackTJ is a student-run hackathon where you will have 24 hours to learn how to code and/or work with your friends to make your idea come to life.

-HackTJ is open to any and all current high school students.
+HackTJ is open to all current high school students attending Fairfax County Public Schools.
 If you're not a high school student but would like to attend, consider coming as a judge, mentor, or volunteer.

 Nope!
 Thanks to our sponsors, HackTJ is completely free!